 have hidden sorts.
 There is a

-building free vector spaces.
-The real numbers can only be specified
+free vector spaces.
+The real numbers can only be specified in HOCASL,

 The CASL toolset has a syntax tree, currently in

-tool also generates the algebra structure diagrams).
-The web site
+the algebra structure diagrams).
+The web site is at

 AMC commented that there were problems with the SFU library, since none of the official versions of it were compatible with the standard.
 Therefore the INRIA libraries should be regarded as the official ones.
 The OpenMath web page should contain a clear view of the officially-supported tools, libraries as well as editors.
 AS asked about the distribution of the tools produced in the project, in view of the Esprit contract.
 AMC pointed out that the main concern of the reviewers was that OpenMath should be used.
 MK said that, from the outside, there seemed to be no tools available, and there had been no progress since Eindhoven last year.
 MK had some tools he could make available.